LinusNEP/ROS-Mobile-Robot/configurations_and_bringup/README.md

 - Any `motor.error` or `encoder.error` → run `odrive_calibration.py` again
 - Any `axis.error` that won't clear → power cycle and try again
-- Wrong pole_pairs, cpr, or control_mode → rerun
-  `odrive_parameter_configuration.py` (wipes calibration, but recovers known-good config)
+- Wrong pole_pairs, cpr, or control_mode → rerun `odrive_parameter_configuration.py` (wipes calibration, but recovers known-good config)
-- Truly stuck → `odrv0.erase_configuration()` in odrivetool, then restart
-  the bringup sequence from step 2
+- Truly stuck → `odrv0.erase_configuration()` in odrivetool, then restart the bringup sequence from step 2

 ---

 ## Acknowledgement

 The calibration script structure is inspired by the ODrive hoverboard tutorial (docs.odriverobotics.com) and Austin Owens' robodog config.
-ROS-Mobile app is developed by Nils Rottmann.
+The ROS-Mobile app is developed by Nils Rottmann.